eduardoleao052/Transformer-from-scratch/README.md

 ### Testing
 - To test your RNN, go to `config.py` and choose the arguments:
-- `hyperparameters` will not be accessed during training, because the model is already trained.

-- `model_layers` will not be accessed during fine-tuning, as you will use the layers of the pretrained model.

 - Under `training_parameters`, choose:
   - `--from_path` (.json file that contains pretrained model)
   - `--sample_size` (how many characters will be generated, "sounding" like the source text) <b>[OPTIONAL]</b>
   - `--seed` (the start to the string your model generates, it has to "continue" it) <b>[OPTIONAL]</b>

+- Note: the testing script does not access any hyperparametes, because the model is already trained.

+- `model_layers` will not be accessed during fine-tuning, as you will use the layers of the pretrained model.

 - Finally, simply run on terminal:
 ```